replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 ### TLS Certificate Rotation

-Ekco supports automatic certificate rotation for the [registry add-on](/docs/install-with-kurl/setup-tls-certs#registry) and the [Kubernetes control plane](/docs/install-with-kurl/setup-tls-certs#kubernetes-control-plane) since version 0.5.0 and for the [KOTS add-on](/docs/install-with-kurl/setup-tls-certs#kots-tls-certificate-renewal) since version 0.7.0.
+EKCO supports automatic certificate rotation for the [registry add-on](/docs/install-with-kurl/setup-tls-certs#registry) and the [Kubernetes control plane](/docs/install-with-kurl/setup-tls-certs#kubernetes-control-plane) since version 0.5.0 and for the [KOTS add-on](/docs/install-with-kurl/setup-tls-certs#kots-tls-certificate-renewal) since version 0.7.0.

 ### Reboot

-Ekco installs the `ekco-reboot.service` to safely unmount pod volumes before system shutdown.
+EKCO installs the `ekco-reboot.service` to safely unmount pod volumes before system shutdown.
 This service runs `/opt/ekco/shutdown.sh` when it is stopped, which happens automatically when the system begins to shutdown.
 The shutdown script deletes pods on the current node that mount volumes provisioned by Rook and cordons the node.